Data classes

 and __repr__

 .
-In this case, for all the fields for which the default values are not specified (as for robot: bool = False
+For all the fields without default values (such as robot: bool = False

-), you need to pass relevant fields to the constructor, otherwise an exception will be displayed.
+), you need to pass relevant fields to the constructor.
+Otherwise, it will throw an exception.

 When you have a class like this, you can: